-The International Broadcasting Convention (IBC) takes the privacy and protection of your personal information very seriously.
-We will only use your personal information in a way that is fair to you.
-We will only collect information where it is necessary for us to do so and we will only collect information if it is relevant to our dealings with you.
-We have implemented appropriate technology and policies to safeguard it from unauthorised access and improper use.
+The International Broadcasting Convention (IBC) takes the privacy and protection of personal data very seriously.
+We will only use your personal data in a way that is fair to you.
+We will only collect personal data where it is necessary for us to do so and we will only collect personal data if it is relevant to our dealings with you.

 We may update this Policy from time to time to take account of changing requirements, and we request that you refer back to this Policy frequently to review any revision.